DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 Obviously, all models are offering exactly the same features!

-:warning: _FranKe_ module is under development, it will be available as public release from Saturday May 2nd, 2026.
+:warning: _FranKe_ module is under development, it will be available as public stable release (v2.6.9) from **Saturday May 2nd, 2026**.

 ----